 Big data refers to data that is so large that it cannot be processed by using traditional applications.
 Although significant computer technology exists, new skills are needed to fully understand the power of Big Data.
 Very little targeted training is provided to address a growing skills gap in this area.

 Since its foundation in 2017, the Liverpool Big Data Science (LIV.DAT) Centre for Doctoral Training (CDT) has quickly established itself a hub for training students in managing, analysing and interpreting large, complex datasets and high rates of data flow.

 It features a unique training approach addressing some of the biggest challenges in data intensive science to tackle a growing skills gap in this important area.
-During 2017/2018, 24 students joined the Centre and 6 additional students, recruited from all over the world, have started in October 2019, making LIV.DAT one of the largest CDTs in the country.
-More students will join our Centre in 2020.
+Between 2017-2019, 29 students joined the Centre and 7 additional students, recruited from all over the world, have started in October 2020, keeping LIV.DAT one of the largest CDTs in the country.

 The training centre is supported by the Science and Technology Facilities Council (STFC) and hosted by the University of Liverpool and Liverpool John Moores University / Astrophysics Research Institute.